sdfggvfvj/bianzhidai-2.0/README.md

 ## About BianZhiDai 2.0

-**BianZhiDai** is inspired by shading characters in ASCII art and 编 织 袋 Biān Zhī Daì (woven plastic bag in Simple Chinese).
+**bianzhidai** is inspired by shading characters in ASCII art and 编 织 袋 Biān Zhī Daì (woven plastic bag in Simple Chinese).
-Previously constructed in [GDC](http://glyphdrawing.club) (glyphdrawingclub, designed and developed by @hlotvonen and @i-tu ), turned into modular when doing the revision.

-BianZhiDai is good with colors, especially in combination with different fill/stroke colors.
+Previously constructed in [GDC](http://glyphdrawing.club) (glyphdrawingclub, designed and developed by @hlotvonen and @i-tu ), turned into modular when doing the revision. **bianzhidai** is good with colors, especially in combination with different fill/stroke colors.
 Try it, and play it.
 Besides, the whole font is modular based, so you can customize it in [Glyphs](https://glyphsapp.com/) any way you like.

-bianzhidai 2.0 is an updated version, which is intended to provide a stead(ier) structure for the characters, more decorative/playful styles and (slightly) enhanced readbility.
+**bianzhidai 2.0** is an updated version, which is intended to provide a stead(ier) structure for the characters, more decorative/playful styles and (slightly) enhanced readbility.
 With ten styles: Base, Cube, Stitches, Ring, Pearl, Bubble, Messy, Messier, Brush, and Cloud.
 (Hooo, long list...)

 Hope you will enjoy it! <3